Newarkandsherwood/housing-repairs-online-frontend/README.md

 ```
 (run as admin in the `main` directory and then again in the `api` directory)

-You can now continue with the instructions above
+You can now continue with the instructions above.
 ## Look and feel
 The app can be deployed using original
 [Gov.uk design system](https://design-system.service.gov.uk/get-started/)